rperrella51/ibmqx-backend-information/README.md

 # IBM Q experience user information.

 ## Organization

-The qiskit-qx-info repo will contain information that useful to IBM Q experience users.
+The qiskit-qx-info repo contains information useful to IBM Q experience users

+### Backends
-The *backends* directory contains information about the different Q experience backends.
-Initially we have uploaded the specification documents for our available hardware backends.
+The *backends* directory contains information about the IBM Q experience backends.
+Initially there are documents for available hardware backends.
 Soon, we will update this to include specifications on various simulation backends.
-We anticipate the simulation backends to be community driven as well and welcome the inclusion of new ones that can plug into our interface.
+We anticipate the simulation backends to be community-driven as well and welcome the inclusion of new ones that can plug into our interface.

-For future research papers, we encourage the authors to reference the relevant backend specification document used, e.g. ibmqx2 or ibmqx3, with a link to the github readme file.
-We think the device information will be an important resource and hope it helps our users understand a bit more what's going on under the covers!
+## Citation format

+For research papers, we encourage authors to acknowledge the IBM Q experience with

+  >We acknowledge use of the IBM Q experience for this work.
+The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q Experience team.

+The canonical reference for hardware specifications are

+* 5-qubit backend: IBM QX team, "ibmqx2 backend specification," (2017).
+Retrieved from https://ibm.biz/qiskit-ibmqx2
+* 16-qubit backend: IBM QX team, "ibmqx3 backend specification," (2017).
+Retrieved from https://ibm.biz/qiskit-ibmqx3